fenixkz/rl_journey/Lesson-2/theory.md

 ## The Exploration-Exploitation Dilemma

 Throughout our journey, we encountered the fundamental tension in RL: the need to balance **exploration** (trying new actions to discover better strategies) with **exploitation** (using current knowledge to maximize immediate reward).
 The ε-greedy policy provides a simple yet effective solution, but this dilemma permeates all aspects of RL algorithm design.

-## The Credit Assignment Problem

-Perhaps most elegantly, we saw how **eligibility traces** solve the temporal credit assignment problem - determining which past actions deserve credit or blame for current outcomes.
-This mechanism allows TD(λ) methods to efficiently propagate learning signals backward through time, bridging the gap between immediate feedback and long-term consequences.

 ## Looking Forward